The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 Browser: Loads new HTML, runs new JavaScript, starts fresh

-- Each page is a complete, standalone HTML document
+- Each page is a complete HTML document

 - Server knows about every route